Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

 As the toric code model in Eq.~\eqref{TC_Hamiltonian} has the exact 1-form Wilson loop symmetry at $h_x=0$, a string operator $\prod_{e\in L_{1/2}}Z_e$ creates a pair of charges at its two ends, where $L_{1/2}$ is an open string along the primal lattice.
-Thus, a string order parameter $\tilde{O}_Z$ can be constructed to detect charge condensation~\cite{BRICMONT_1983}:
+Thus, a string order parameter~\footnote{The string order parameter can also be interpreted as the ``disorder parameter" of the exact 1-form Wilson loop symmetry.
+In the deconfined topological phase, where the ground states spontaneously break the exact 1-form Wilson loop symmetry, the string order parameter vanishes.
+Conversely, the Higgs regime is disordered under the exact 1-form Wilson loop symmetry and the string order parameter is nonzero.} $\tilde{O}_Z$ can be constructed to detect charge condensation~\cite{BRICMONT_1983}:

 where $\ket{\Psi}$ is a normalized ground state of the toric code model, $|L_{1/2}|$ is the distance between two ends of $L_{1/2}$.
 The bulk of the string order parameter $\tilde{O}_Z$ commutes with the overlapping local Hamiltonian terms but not its ends.
 In the toric code phase, the string order operator thus creates two anyonic charge excitations that are orthogonal to the ground state, leading to a vanishing string order parameter in the infinite string limit, $\tilde{O}_Z=0$.
 By contrast, in the Higgs phase, the string order parameter can be nonzero because the $h_z$ field induces charge fluctuations such that charges condense in the Higgs phase.
 An alternative way of interpreting this string operator is by mapping $H_{\tTC}(0,h_z)$ to the $(2+1)$D transverse field Ising model~\cite{Wegner_duality_1971,Trebst_2007}.
 This transforms $\tilde{O}_Z$ and $\tilde{C}_Z$ to the Ising order parameter and its correlation function, respectively.
 From that also follows directly that the critical point $I$ [see Fig.~\ref{Figure_1}b] at $h_z=h_{zc}^{(I)}=0.328474(3)$~\cite{Youjin_2002} belongs to the (2+1)D Ising* universality class, where the ``*" indicates that in the effective Ginzburg-Landau-Wilson theory the order parameter field $\phi$ can only be created in pairs and $\phi$ and $-\phi$ are physically indistinguishable~\cite{torus_CFT_spec_2016}.
 Near the critical point $I$: $\tilde{O}_Z\sim(h_z-h_{zc}^{(I)})^\beta$ and $\xi\sim (h_z-h_{zc}^{(I)})^{-\nu}$, where $\beta=0.326418(2)$ is the critical exponent of the order parameter~\cite{Conformal_bootstrap_2016}, $\xi$ is the correlation length defined via $|\tilde{C}_Z(|L_{1/2}|)-\tilde{O}_Z^2|\sim e^{-|L_{1/2}|/\xi}$, and $\nu=0.629 970(4)$ is the critical exponents of the correlation length~\cite{Conformal_bootstrap_2016}.